GoogleCloudPlatform/cluster-toolkit/docs/videos/healthcare-and-life-sciences/README.md

-The Healthcare and Life Science (HCLS) [blueprint](./hcls-blueprint.yaml) in this folder captures an advanced architecture that can be used to run GROMACS with GPUs on Google Cloud.
+The Healthcare and Life Science (HCLS) [blueprint](./hcls-blueprint.yaml) in this folder captures an advanced architecture that can be used to run GROMACS with GPUs or CPUs on Google Cloud.

 ## Getting Started